knobs-dials/duppy/README.md

 Notes / warnings:
 =====
-* safe around hardlinks in that it avoids adding the same inode twice.
+* safe around hardlinks, in that it avoids adding the same inode twice.
 There is no space to be saved, and you're probably hardlinking for a reason.
 (We could still report them, though)

 * Skips symlinks - does not consider them to be files, so won't delete the links or consider their content.
-* ..but: it can still _break_ symlinks because we don't know what links to the files weo're working on (and ensuring we won't would require scanning all mounted filesystems)
+* ..but: it can still _break_ symlinks because we don't know what links to the files weo're working on (and we couldn't, without scanning all mounted filesystems)